syncfusion-content/maui-docs/MAUI/TreeView/right-to-left.md

 ---
 layout: post
 title: Right To Left in .NET MAUI TreeView Control | Syncfusion
-description: Learn here all about Right To Left support in Syncfusion .NET MAUI TreeView (SfTreeView) Control and more.
+description: Learn here about Right To Left support in Syncfusion .NET MAUI TreeView (SfTreeView) Control and more.
 platform: MAUI
 control: SfTreeView
 documentation: ug